andresbiso/personal-site/content/en/authors/admin/_index.md

 highlight_name: false
 ---

-🗺 I hold dual citizenship for both Argentina (South America) and Portugal (Southern Europe).\
+🗺 I hold dual citizenship for both Argentina (South America) and Portugal (Southern Europe).

-\
+👉🏻 If your company or organization would like to add new points of view on how to solve problems, let me be part of that change.

 🎓 Since I was a kid, I have always been interested in computers and the way they work.
 My passion for programming started when I found a program that let me create my own video games.
 That experience ignited the spark that made me decide to choose the orientation in Computing and Digital Media during high school.
-After that I enrolled on the Information Systems Engineering career (I am currently studying a Bachelor's Degree in Computer Science) which, later on, led me on becoming a software developer.\
+After that I enrolled on the Information Systems Engineering career (I am currently studying a Bachelor's Degree in Computer Science) which, later on, led me on becoming a software developer.

-\
-📊 During my time as a developer, I have worked on a wide range of projects for different companies.
+📊 During my time as a full-stack software developer, I have worked on a wide range of projects for different companies.
 I find working as a developer fun and challenging.
-From working on these projects, I demonstrated strong abilities programming in Angular and .NET.
+From working on these projects, I have demonstrated strong abilities programming in multiple technologies like, for example, .NET, Angular, Java and ReactsJs.
 I was also able to improve my communication skills in english being, nowadays, able of explaining technical issues in a fluent way.

 <style>
 .video-container {